 The 15th year of the festival’s prestigious Light in Motion (LIM) awards, sponsored by City of Derry Crystal, will be celebrated with a free ‘From Shorts to Features’ conference (Friday 21-Saturday 22), hosted in association with Honeycomb – Creative Works and NI Screen.
 Oscar®-winning director Andrea Arnold and BAFTA-winning producer Andrew Eaton will be among the film industry luminaries taking part in the two-day event, which is designed to give filmmakers the knowledge and skills required to make the transition from short film production to making their first feature film.

-The Foyle Film Festival is one of only a handful of Oscar® affiliated festivals, and this year’s prestigious Light in Motion (LIM) awards, sponsored by City of Derry Crystal, will offer an exciting programme of documentaries, short films and animations from across the world.
-Previous winners include Grant Orchard’s, A Morning Stroll, which went on to receive an Academy Award nomination last year.
-The 2013 winners will be announced on the closing night at Brunswick Moviebowl.
+The Foyle Film Festival is the only Oscar® affiliated festival in Northern Ireland and, in addition to the conference, will offer an exciting programme of in-competition documentaries, short films and animations from across the world.
+The 2014 winners will be announced on the closing night at Brunswick Moviebowl.

 The Foyle Film Festival is supported by Northern Ireland Screen and Derry City Council.